codeblocklab/codeblocklab.github.io/docs/_posts/2025-05-05-project_Kustomize.md

 project: 1
 ---

+Declarative app deployment with Kustomize using environment-specific overlays instead of templating

 <!--more-->

 We implement application deployment pipelines using Kustomize as a lightweight and declarative alternative to tools like Helm.
 Kustomize allows environment-specific configuration using overlays, enabling clear separation of base resources and environment-level customizations (e.g., dev, staging, prod) without template logic.